Latest Nimitz-Class Carrier Upgrades Boost Naval Strength

 Challenges and Controversies

-Despite their success, Nimitz-class carriers have faced several challenges.
-The high costs of construction and maintenance have been a point of contention.
-Each carrier costs billions of dollars to build and millions per year to maintain.
+Despite their success, Nimitz-class carriers have faced challenges.
+The high costs of construction and maintenance have been points of contention – each carrier costs billions to build and millions per year to maintain.
+Operational challenges from extended deployments require extensive repair work.
+Controversies around environmental impact and nuclear propulsion concerns continue to be discussed.

 Future Prospects